ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 1. In the details/edit view of a workflow template, click the **Visualizer** tab or from the Templates list view, click the (|wf-viz-icon|) icon to launch the Workflow Visualizer.

 .. image:: ../common/images/wf-editor-create-new.png
-   :alt: workflow template -
+   :alt: workflow editor - create new

 2. Click the |start| button to display a list of nodes to add to your workflow.

 .. |start| image:: ../common/images/wf-start-button.png
-   :alt: workflow template -
+   :alt: workflow editor - start button

 .. image:: ../common/images/wf-editor-create-new-add-template-list.png
-   :alt: workflow template -
+   :alt: workflow editor - create new add template

 3. On the right pane, select the type of node you want to add from the drop-down menu:

 .. image:: ../common/images/wf-add-node-selections.png
-   :alt: workflow template -
+   :alt: workflow template - add node selections

 If selecting an **Approval** node, see :ref:`ug_wf_approval_nodes` for further detail.